deeleeramone/openbb-empty/openbb_empty/README.md

 ## Usage

-With `setup.py`, the package are all installed in "editable" mode.
-Any changes to the "empty" extensions code, in the "extensions" folder, will be reflected upon restarting the Python interpreter.
+With `dev_install.py`, the contents of the `/extensions` folder are installed in "editable" mode.
+Any changes will be reflected upon restarting the Python interpreter.

 After installing a new provider or router path, rebuild the static assets: